SoftUni-Internal/interactive-content/EN/06-Database-Programmability/04-Summary.md

     CALL usp_select_employees_by_seniority(15);
     ```

-# In the next lesson, we will learn:
+# In the next lesson, you will learn:

-- What are transactions.
+- Transations

-- How transactions work.
+    - Definition

-- How they improve the security and consistency.
+- Improving the security and consistency

 [/slide]